1921 Pittsburgh Panthers football team: At Geneva

-at Lafayette
+At Lafayette

-The second road trip was to Easton, PA to do battle with third-year coach Jock Sutherland's Lafayette Leopards.
+The second road trip was to Easton, Pennsylvania to do battle with third-year coach Jock Sutherland's Lafayette Leopards.
 The team departed Pittsburgh Thursday evening at 8:05 and arrived in Harrisburg at 6:00 a.m.
 Friday for breakfast.
 They then hopped aboard the P.& R. Railroad car and arrived in Allentown around 9:30 a.m.
 A worried Coach Warner held practice at the Lehigh Valley Country Club Friday afternoon.
 Saturday at noon the team made its way to Easton for the 3:00 o'clock kick-off.
 "After the game they will board their train at Phillipsburg, NJ, which is directly opposite Easton, and go thence to Trenton, where their sleeper will be awaiting them.
 They will arrive home at 8:12 Sunday morning."

 Lafayette opened its season with a convincing 48–0 win over Muhlenberg College.
 Coach Sutherland had 16 returning lettermen, so "he can place the same team on the field this Saturday that gave Pitt such a hard tussle last year.
 With the advantage of playing on the home gridiron, Lafayette is hopeful of a victory."
 The Leopard line was anchored by consensus All-America Guard Frank Schwab.

 Harry Keck of The Gazette Times was worried: "There is danger of a Pitt defeat in the meeting."
 Pitt was physically battered by Geneva.
 Starting halfback Anderson will be sidelined for three weeks.
 Captain Tom Davies may not play and guard Harry Seidelson will start under a handicap.
 "So, if Pitt has trouble winning from Lafayette Saturday, don't be surprised."